Teaching VLMs to Admit Uncertainty in OCR from Lossy Visual Inputs

 Abstract

-Vision language models (VLMs) are increasingly replacing traditional OCR pipelines, but on visually degraded documents they often hallucinate, producing fluent yet incorrect text without signaling uncertainty.
+Vision-language models (VLMs) are increasingly replacing traditional OCR pipelines.
+However, they often hallucinate on lossy visual inputs, such as visually degraded document images, producing fluent yet incorrect text without signaling uncertainty.
 This occurs because current post-training emphasizes accuracy, which encourages models to guess even when uncertain.
 The problem persists in state-of-the-art systems and severely impacts OCR reliability.
 To improve the trustworthiness of OCR on degraded documents, we propose uncertainty-aware OCR.
 Rather than suppressing guesses, our model transcribes while explicitly bracketing spans it deems unreliable with uncertainty tags.
 To train our model, we use Group Relative Policy Optimization (GRPO).
-We define the usage rules for uncertainty tags and an evaluation protocol.
-We introduce a pseudo-labeled cold start and a multi-objective reward that balances transcription accuracy and uncertainty coverage while preventing reward hacking.
-We explore different combinations of cold start and reward granularity and verify the effect of reward parameters in preventing reward hacking and improving the corresponding metrics.
-We also introduce Blur-OCR, a challenging OCR benchmark for uncertainty-aware OCR on degraded documents.
-In detailed experiments, our model maintains transcription accuracy while achieving an uncertainty tag F1 score of 0.685, and substantially outperforms both open- and closed-source baselines.
+We define usage rules for uncertainty tags and an evaluation protocol, introducing a pseudo-labeled cold start and a multi-objective reward that balances transcription accuracy and uncertainty coverage while preventing reward hacking.
+We explore different combinations of cold-start and reward granularity.
+We also assess the effect of reward parameters in preventing reward hacking and improving the corresponding metrics.
+Furthermore, we introduce Blur-OCR, a challenging benchmark for uncertainty-aware OCR on degraded document images under lossy visual conditions.
+In extensive experiments, our model maintains transcription accuracy while achieving an uncertainty tag F1 score of 0.685.